nunofonseca/irap/README.md

 Errors may occur while running one of the many different pieces of software included in IRAP (e.g., a mapper, a quantification method, etc).
-If this happens then the error should be reported directly to the developers of the program.
+If this happens then please report the error directly to the developers of the program.

 The authors of IRAP always appreciate receiving suggestions for